sodiboo/niri-flake/docs.md

 - type: `null or one of "screencast", "screen-capture"`
 - default: `null`

-Whether to block out this window from screen captures.
+Whether to block out this layer surface from screen captures.
 When the final value of this field is null, it is not blocked out from screen captures.

 This is useful to protect sensitive information, like the contents of password managers or private chats.
 It is very important to understand the implications of this option, as described below, **especially if you are a streamer or content creator**.

 Some of this may be obvious, but in general, these invariants *should* hold true:
-- a window is never meant to be blocked out from the actual physical screen (otherwise you wouldn't be able to see it at all)
+- a layer surface is never meant to be blocked out from the actual physical screen (otherwise you wouldn't be able to see it at all)
-- a `block-out-from` window *is* meant to be always blocked out from screencasts (as they are often used for livestreaming etc)
+- a `block-out-from` layer surface *is* meant to be always blocked out from screencasts (as they are often used for livestreaming etc)
-- a `block-out-from` window is *not* supposed to be blocked from screenshots (because usually these are not broadcasted live, and you generally know what you're taking a screenshot of)
+- a `block-out-from` layer surface is *not* supposed to be blocked from screenshots (because usually these are not broadcasted live, and you generally know what you're taking a screenshot of)

 There are three methods of screencapture in niri:

 1. The `org.freedesktop.portal.ScreenCast` interface, which is used by tools like OBS primarily to capture video.
-When `block-out-from = "screencast";` or `block-out-from = "screen-capture";`, this window is blocked out from the screencast portal, and will not be visible to screencasting software making use of the screencast portal.
+When `block-out-from = "screencast";` or `block-out-from = "screen-capture";`, this layer surface is blocked out from the screencast portal, and will not be visible to screencasting software making use of the screencast portal.
 1. The `wlr-screencopy` protocol, which is used by tools like `grim` primarily to capture screenshots.
-When `block-out-from = "screencast";`, this protocol is not affected and tools like `grim` can still capture the window just fine.
-This is because you may still want to take a screenshot of such windows.
+When `block-out-from = "screencast";`, this protocol is not affected and tools like `grim` can still capture the layer surface just fine.
+This is because you may still want to take a screenshot of such layer surfaces.
 However, some screenshot tools display a fullscreen overlay with a frozen image of the screen, and then capture that.
-This overlay is *not* blocked out in the same way, and may leak the window contents to an active screencast.
-When `block-out-from = "screen-capture";`, this window is blocked out from `wlr-screencopy` and thus will never leak in such a case, but of course it will always be blocked out from screenshots and (sometimes) the physical screen.
+This overlay is *not* blocked out in the same way, and may leak the layer surface contents to an active screencast.
+When `block-out-from = "screen-capture";`, this layer surface is blocked out from `wlr-screencopy` and thus will never leak in such a case, but of course it will always be blocked out from screenshots and (sometimes) the physical screen.
 1. The built in `screenshot` action, implemented in niri itself.
-This tool works similarly to those based on `wlr-screencopy`, but being a part of the compositor gets superpowers regarding secrecy of window contents.
-Its frozen overlay will never leak window contents to an active screencast, because information of blocked windows and can be distinguished for the physical output and screencasts. `block-out-from` does not affect the built in screenshot tool at all, and you can always take a screenshot of any window.
+This tool works similarly to those based on `wlr-screencopy`, but being a part of the compositor gets superpowers regarding secrecy of layer surface contents.
+Its frozen overlay will never leak layer surface contents to an active screencast, because information of blocked layer surfaces and can be distinguished for the physical output and screencasts. `block-out-from` does not affect the built in screenshot tool at all, and you can always take a screenshot of any layer surface.

 | `block-out-from` | can `ScreenCast`? | can `screencopy`? | can `screenshot`? |
 | --- | :---: | :---: | :---: |